jneilson/blble/README.md

 # blble — Broken Links.
 Broken Links Everywhere.

-blble is a local, browser-driven link-auditing tool designed for library/reserve workflows (e.g., Leganto “Citation Source” links) where access depends on **OpenAthens** authentication and links may require multiple resolver “jumps”.
+blble is a local, browser-driven link-auditing tool designed for library/reserve workflows (e.g., Leganto “Citation Source” links) where access depends on authentication and links may require multiple resolver “jumps.”

+blble attempts to resolve the technical issues with traditional link checking, specifically that traditional link checkers only check for browser error codes.
+A more nuanced approach to link "checking" is needed: one that determines whether the resolved resource is the correct one, not just whether the link is "broken."
+It's not uncommon for library deep links to resolve incorrectly but still land on a valid page that does not report a browser error code.
+This tool uses AI (currently Google Gemini) to evaluate the page a URL resolves to and determine whether it matches the expected resource.

 It runs on your machine, launches a visible Chromium browser, lets you **log in once**, then iterates through URLs and uses **Gemini** to evaluate whether the resolved page appears to match the expected citation metadata.